Pink / Magenta

 Lathyrus odoratus, Grandiflora 'Nelly Viner'

 Grandflora Sweet Pea.
-1901€2.25Originally bred and introduced by a Mr Viner in 1901, Sweet Pea 'Nellie Viner' produces long stemmed blooms that have nicely rounded clear pink flowers.
-In the vase it is a very useful pink, that blends beautifully with more delicate shades or can be used as a contrast displayed with the darker tones.
-The long-stemmed sprays produce an irresistible medley of fragrances and make exceptionally fine cut flowers. -
+1901€2.55Originally bred and introduced by a Mr Viner in 1901, Sweet Pea 'Nellie Viner' produces long stemmed blooms that have nicely rounded clear pastel pink flowers, a very useful pink, that blends beautifully with other tones.
+The long-stemmed sprays produce an irresistible medley of fragrances and make exceptionally fine cut flowers.

 Lathyrus odoratus, Grandiflora 'Painted Lady'

 Grandflora Sweet Pea.
-1730€2.25The original ‘Painted Lady’ sweet pea arose as a sport from 'Cupani' in about 1730.
+1730€2.55The original ‘Painted Lady’ arose as a sport from 'Cupani' in about 1730.
 It was the very first named sweet pea cultivar.
-Recently reselected, this modern form produces larger, more numerous flowers and retains the distinctive colour combination of lotus-pink and white petals with a rich, old-time sweet scent. -
+Recently reselected, this modern form produces larger, more numerous flowers and retains the distinctive colour combination of lotus-pink and white petals.
+One of the most highly scented sweet peas you can grow today.

 Lathyrus odoratus, Spencer Modern 'Old Times'

-Spencer Modern Sweet Pea, 1976€3.15Created from the resurgence of interest in breeding sweet peas for scent, Exceptionally fragrant, with a vintage look, Lathyrus 'Old Times' produce elegant and unusually coloured blooms on long stems.
-Dreamy, cream-colored blooms with lavender-blue blush and veins - this variety is a must grow. -
+Spencer Modern Sweet Pea, 1976€3.10Created from the resurgence of interest in breeding sweet peas for scent, Exceptionally fragrant, with a vintage look, Lathyrus 'Old Times' produce elegant and unusually coloured blooms on long stems.
+Dreamy, cream-colored blooms with lavender-blue blush and veins - this variety is a must grow.

 Lathyrus odoratus, Spencer Modern 'Zorija Rose'

-Spencer Modern Sweet Pea, 2000€2.65Created from the resurgence of interest in breeding sweet peas for scent, Spencer Modern sweet peas provide the best of all worlds for the gardener.
+Spencer Modern Sweet Pea, 2000€2.85Created from the resurgence of interest in breeding sweet peas for scent, Spencer Modern sweet peas provide the best of all worlds for the gardener.
 Lathyrus 'Zorija Rose' is a brilliantly bright variety with magenta flowers and excellent fragrance.
-They make exceptionally fine cut flowers. -
+They make exceptionally fine cut flowers.

 Malva moschata 'Appleblossom'

-Shorter than the species, Malva moschata 'Appleblossom' grows 45 to 60cm in height.
+Musk Mallow€2.65Shorter than the species, Malva moschata 'Appleblossom' grows 45 to 60cm in height.
 The satiny, single flowers in a lovely soft shade of silver-pink, are textured and striated like crepe, they have a lustrous lacquered quality in sunlight.
 Wonderfully appealing to bees and other pollinators, they also make a good cut flower.